tlawson49/Khan-Academy/README.md

 - Five Is Alive! - Finish 5 practice tasks

+- Pretest Champion - You finished a pretest and unlocked a mission on the learning dashboard.
+Good work!

 #### Moon Badges:

 Moon badges are uncommon and represent an investment in learning.